Ivtekb/ivandubai-astro/src/content/blog/en/post-2.md

 ---

 <small><strong>Disclaimer.</strong> This material is for information only and does not constitute investment, legal, or tax advice.
-Holiday Home (DET) rules, OA/HOA requirements, platform terms (Airbnb, etc.), and DLD/RERA regulations change over time; all figures and examples are indicative as of 22.09.2025 and do not guarantee future returns.
+Holiday Home (DET) rules, OA/HOA requirements, platform terms (Airbnb, etc.), and DLD/RERA regulations change; all figures and examples are indicative as of 22.09.2025 and do not guarantee future returns.
 Before any deal, confirm: the regime’s permissibility for the specific building (house rules/OA decision); current DET/DLD/RERA requirements and fees, Tourism Dirham, and platform commissions; discuss tax implications with a qualified advisor.</small>